parson-AG/cidm-graph-iirds-sample/README.md

     	  ?infou iirds:title ?title .
 		}
 ```
+The reasoner finds all resources that are information units or instances in subclasses of information unit.
 The result table lists all information units that are related by similar product lifecycle phases and components.
 The components' relation anticipates part-of relations.
 The results find the supplier document as it is about a part of the drive which is relevant for checking the power supply as there could be a problem with the wiring.